 2.2) Aseptically transfer 10% of the final volume of the algal culture into sterile algal medium (e.g. L1 or similar marine algal medium, see Material and Equipment’s table), ensuring a 1:9 dilution of algal culture in fresh medium.
 Grow the diluted alga in a diurnal incubator using previously determined growth conditions for that strain (e.g. 18˚C with a 16:8 h light: dark cycle is commonly used).

-2.3) When the culture has reached mid-exponential phase re-culture the alga in the same sterile algal medium (e.g. L1 or similar marine algal medium), ensure the final concentration is a 1:9 dilution and that the final volume of algae is equal to the VA calculated (step 1.3).
+2.3) When the culture has reached early-exponential phase re-culture the alga in the same sterile algal medium (e.g. L1 or similar marine algal medium), ensure the final concentration is a 1:9 dilution and that the final volume of algae is equal to the VA calculated (step 1.3).

 NOTE: It is important to ensure these cultures are axenic.
 Test all algal media and algal stock bottles for contamination by plating a 20 l aliquot onto a general marine bacterial medium (e.g. Marine Broth 2216 supplemented with 1.5% agar or similar).

-2.4) Grow algal culture to mid-exponential phase (~104 cells/ml).
+2.4) Grow algal culture to early-exponential phase (~104 cells/ml).

 NOTE: Every algal strain has a unique growth curve depending on culturing conditions.
-Mid-exponential phase (~104 cells/ml) can be determined by performing an algal growth curve based on cell density (i.e. using flow cytometry or microscopy).
+Early-exponential phase (~104 cells/ml) can be determined by performing an algal growth curve based on cell density (i.e. using flow cytometry or microscopy).

 3. Preparing bacterial cells for inoculation.